Creating Content for Digital Marketing

-Fear not; you don’t need to gulp at a blank page.
-Here are six questions to walk you through creating content for digital marketing.
+Fear not; you don’t need to gulp in fear at a blank page.
+Here are 6 questions to walk you through how best to create content for digital marketing.

 First, you need a content strategy.
 What are your business goals and objectives?
 Who is your audience?
 What expertise can you share?
-What do you hope your digital marketing will accomplish?
+What do you hope your content marketing will accomplish?

 2. What does your audience want to hear?